 Florida law allows you to collect for a portion of your damages even if you share some responsibility for the accident.
 That is because Florida is a pure comparative negligence state.
 For example, if you are 30% at fault, you could still receive 70% of your damages.

-How Soon After the Accident Should I Retain an Attorney?
+How Soon After the Accident Should I Retain an Attorney in Florida?

 The sooner you retain an attorney, the better it is for your case.
 We can immediately start working on gathering evidence and strengthening your liability argument.
 Early representation can also reduce the risk of you saying something to the insurance company that could jeopardize your case, such as an answer in a recorded statement.

-How Much Does It Cost to Retain an Attorney?
+How Much Does It Cost to Retain a Florida Sciatica Car Accident Settlement Attorney?

-Most car accident attorneys work on a contingency basis.
+Most Florida car accident attorneys seek a resolution or settlement on a contingency basis.
 You aren’t responsible for any upfront fees or costs.
 Your attorney will take a percentage of your settlement or jury award to cover their expenses and costs.
 That means if you don’t recover any compensation, you won’t be responsible for paying any attorney’s fees or costs.